AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-prereq.md

 Before you proceed consider the following deisign decisions.

-* **Storage - Azure Managed Disks**

-   For the virtual machine storage, use Azure Managed Disks.
-Azure recommends Managed Disks for SQL Server virtual machines.
-Managed Disks handles storage behind the scenes.
-In addition, when virtual machines with Managed Disks are in the same availability set, Azure distributes the storage resources to provide appropriate redundancy.
-For additional information, see [Azure Managed Disks Overview](../../../storage/storage-managed-disks-overview.md).
-For specifics about managed disks in an availability set, see [Use Managed Disks for VMs in an availability set](../manage-availability.md#use-managed-disks-for-vms-in-an-availability-set).

 * **Network - Private IP addresses in production**

    For the virtual machines, this tutorial uses public IP addresses.
 This enables remote connection directly to the virtual machine over the internet - it makes configuration steps easier.
 In production environments, Azure recommends only private IP addresses in order to reduce the vulnerability footprint of the SQL Server instance VM resource.